Fungus and Other Common Tree Diseases in North Texas

 • Improper pruning: Can spread spores or expose trees to infection

-Our moisture management services can help balance irrigation, reduce compaction, and improve soil drainage—key steps in fungal prevention.
+Our moisture management services can help balance irrigation, reduce compaction, and improve soil drainage, all key steps in fungal prevention.

 Preventative Measures to Avoid Tree Fungus